-For calendar plan year 2012 or fiscal plan year beginning 01/01/2012 and ending 12/31/2012 A Name of plan LUCENT TECHNOLOGIES INC. PENSION PLAN B Three-digit plan number (PN) 002 C Plan sponsor's name as shown on line 2a of Form 5500 ALCATEL-LUCENT USA INC. D Employer Identification Numb 22-3408857 er (EIN) Part I Service Provider Information (see instructions) You must complete this Part, in accordance with the instructions, to report the information recorder or more in total compensation (i.e., money or anything else of monetary value) in connection plan during the plan year.
-If a person received only eligible indirect compensation for which answer line 1 but are not required to include that person when completing the remainder of the with services rendered to the plan the plan received the required disc or the person's position with the 1 Information on Persons Receiving Only Eligible Indirect Compensation a Check "Yes" or "No" to indicate whether you are excluding a person from the remainder of the indirect compensation for which the plan received the required disclosures (see instructions for the indirect compensation for which the plan received the required disclosures (see instructions for the indirect compensation). s Part because they received only b If you answered line 1a "Yes," enter the name and EIN or address of each person providing received only eligible indirect compensation.
-Complete as many entries as needed (see instructions). • ervice providers who (b) Enter name and EIN or address of person who provided you disc closures on eligible indirect compe nsation (b) Enter name and EIN or address of person who provided you dis closure on eligible indirect compen sation (b) Enter name and EIN or address of person who provided you disc closures on eligible indirect compe nsation (b) Enter name and EIN or address of person who provided you disc closures on eligible indirect compe nsation
+For calendar plan year 2012 or fiscal plan year beginning 01/01/2012 and ending 12/31/2012 A Name of plan LUCENT TECHNOLOGIES INC. RETIREMENT PLAN B Three-digit plan number (PN) 007 C Plan sponsor's name as shown on line 2a of Form 5500 ALCATEL-LUCENT USA INC. D Employer Identification No. 22-3408857 umber (EIN) Part I Service Provider Information (see instructions) You must complete this Part, in accordance with the instructions, to report the infor or more in total compensation (i.e., money or anything else of monetary value) in complan during the plan year.
+If a person received only eligible indirect compensation answer line 1 but are not required to include that person when completing the remains a linformation on Persons Receiving Only Eligible Indirect Com onnection with services rendered to the p for which the plan received the required ainder of this Part. olan or the person's position with the a Check "Yes" or "No" to indicate whether you are excluding a person from the remaindirect compensation for which the plan received the required disclosures (see instance). · · · · · · · · · · · · · · · · · · · , , b If you answered line 1a "Yes," enter the name and EIN or address of each person received only eligible indirect compensation.
+Complete as many entries as needed e service providers who (b) Enter name and EIN or address of person who provide ed you disclosures on eligible indirect cor mpensation (b) Enter name and EIN or address of person who provide ed you disclosure on eligible indirect com pensation (b) Enter name and EIN or address of person who provide ed you disclosures on eligible indirect cor npensation (b) Enter name and EIN or address of person who provide ed you disclosures on eligible indirect cor npensation